Neiman-Marcus Expands — 1927

 It’s the nicest-looking hard-hat area I’ve ever seen!

 The new building (which was four floors, but was designed so that sixteen additional stories could be added if needed) opened in October, 1927.
 Less than a month after the formal opening of this new building, another addition was announced — it opened the following year.
-With that “third unit” opening in 1928, Neiman-Marcus had increased its size by 50%, and its sales were the highest in the company’s history.
+With that “third unit” opening in 1928, Neiman-Marcus had increased its size by 50% (there would be further expansions over the years), and its sales were the highest in the company’s history.
 Also, notable at this time was the fact that a full 40% of the store’s sales were to people who lived “in other cities of the Southwest.”

 The formal opening on Oct.
-3, 1927, which attracted a crowd estimated at more than 25,000 people.
+3, 1927 attracted a crowd estimated at more than 25,000 people.
 Invited guests wore gowns and tuxedoes.

 Top photo was posted in the Facebook group Pioneers of Dallas County; it is from the collection of Dallas historian Frances James.